Zynga's 4th quarter beats Wall Street view

-Zynga Inc reported better-than-expected fourth-quarter revenue, but the developer of social media games like FarmVille failed to add new daily players compared with last quarter.
+Feb 14 Zynga Inc (ZNGA.O) reported better-than-expected fourth-quarter revenue, but the developer of social media games like FarmVille failed to add new daily players compared with last quarter.

 Zynga said on Tuesday in its first financial results as a public company that it had fourth-quarter revenue of $311.2 million.
 Analysts, on average, had expected revenue of $301.08 million, according to Thomson Reuters I/B/E/S.